amine-boujouna/Test_Frontend/README.md

 ## Setup Frontend

-nsure you have Angular CLI installed globally on your machine.
+Ensure you have Angular CLI installed globally on your machine.

 Navigate to the root directory of your Angular project.